 How to Read Tire Dimensions

-What size tires can I put on my chevy Silverado 1500?
+If you do not know What size tires can you on your chevy Silverado 1500.
 Before you purchase anything, learn how to pick the correct tires for your Chevrolet Silverado 1500.

 Manual or booklet that came with your truck will reveal this information.
 Even so, you should read and understand what the numbers mean.